 |

-pretty silver now as an adult.
+pretty silvery/light now as an adult.
 She had dark blue eyes (at 3 months), instead of brown

 eyes, which is an indication that she probably carries the creme gene as well as